wxsd-sales/early-one-button-to-push/README.md

 Open a new terminal window and follow the instructions below.

-1. Clone this repository and change directory:
+1. Clone this repository and change directory
    ```
    git clone https://github.com/WXSD-Sales/early-one-button-to-push && cd early-one-button-to-push
    ```

-2. Rename `.env.example` file to `.env` (you may also edit your database credentials within this renamed file):
+2. Rename `.env.example` file to `.env` (you may also edit your database credentials within this renamed file)
    ```
    mv .env.example .env
    ```